Neuroinclusive Practice™

 Strategy Coaching can focus on managing stress levels, understanding how to modify habits in addition to identifying and focusing on longer-term goals for motivation.

-Strategy Coaching is a two-way process where you will need to try new things that need to be practised between sessions.
+Strategy Coaching is a two-way process where you will need to try new ideas that need to be practised between sessions.
 Though this can be challenging at times it does reap long-term rewards.

 As part of the sessions, there is also the opportunity to look at career progression, presentation skills, and communication skills.